 The Bank's overall bond portfolio is divided into two portfolios corresponding to two main categories.
 The first category includes public sector bonds, which include sovereign issuers, government agencies, government guaranteed bonds and bonds issued by supranational issuers.
-The second category includes private sector bonds, which in this case consist exclusively of covered bonds issued by the banking sector, and to a lesser extent corporate debt securities and commercial papers.
-A limit of EUR 800 million in notional amounts has been granted for covered bonds (limit unchanged in 2022) and a limit of EUR 200 million has been granted in 2022 for the corporate portfolio.
+The second category comprises private-sector bonds and covered bonds issued by the banking sector.
+A notional limit of EUR 800 million has been granted for the covered bond budget, as well as a limit of EUR 200 million for the corporate portfolio, even though the portfolio will not include any corporate receivables at 31 December 2023.

-As at 31 December 2022, the "public sector" portfolio stood at EUR 1,010.2 million (2021: EUR 1,030.7 million).
-All issuers are investment grade except for commercial papers and except seven regional issues (issued or guaranteed by Belgian and French regions) which do not have a rating; these are private placements from issuers that do not issue benchmarks and are generally ECB eligible.
+As at 31 December 2023, the "public sector" portfolio stood at EUR 778.9 million (2022: EUR 1,010.2 million).
+All issuers are investment grade except for commercial papers and except six regional issues (issued or guaranteed by Belgian and French regions) which do not have a rating; these are private placements from issuers that do not issue benchmarks and are generally ECB eligible.